ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

         -Properties and MethodCalls(including each component of this methodCallInstance, class name and properties) get their inheritanceList filled if the current class analyzed inherits from other classes or interfaces
         -Properties, Parameters and Local variables are stored inside the mediator to link them with other instances assigned by them
 When:
-        -Mediator receives the current namespace, className alongside the inheritance classes and methodName the AntlrVisitor is analyzing
+        -Mediator has received the current namespace, className alongside the inheritance classes and methodName the AntlrVisitor is analyzing
-        -Mediator receives instance or instances which could be a local variable declaration, property, parameter or methodCall
+        -Mediator receives info for instances which could be a local variable, property, parameter or methodCall
 Then:
         -Make the identifier for the received instance -Put the instance with the identifier into the instancesManager through the corresponding method depending of the type of instance to be sent